Itsr1ght/personal-website/README.md

 Then run

 `cargo leptos new --git leptos-rs/start`

-to generate a new project template (you will be prompted to enter a project name).

-`cd {projectname}`

-to go to your newly created project.

 Of course, you should explore around the project structure, but the best place to start with your application code is in `src/app.rs`.